gregology/gregology.github.io/codex.md

   - Cause human labour as a commodity to become worthless
   - Unfortunately cause citizens to be less important to politicians & leaders

+### Before 2200

+- The concept of state citizenry will be considered abhorrent (similar to how we consider slavery in 2022)
+- Humanity will travel to another solar system

-### Before 2100
+### Before 2500

 - An extraterrestrial society will deem earthlings worthy and reveal themselves to us
-- Earthlings will travel to another solar system